yihao001/yihao001.github.io/_projects/bc3409_bankrupt.md

 ## Methods

 We obtained our dataset from the [SimFin API](https://www.simfin.com/en/fundamental-data-download/).
 This comprised fundamentals from 2165 companies listed in the US (2009 to 2019).
-Out of these companies, 44 went through Chapter 7 or 11 bankrupticies during this time period.
+Out of these companies, 44 went through Chapter 7 or 11 bankruptcies during this time period.

 Missing data limits the number of features we could use.
 This eventuated in 1362 companies being selected with complete data for the following 12 attributes: